Farima-Sabet/Covid19_Dataset-analysis/README.md

 Data Source(s):
 The data was sourced from several databases, including publicly available COVID-19 datasets.
 After collecting the data, I edited and cleaned it using Power BI's Query Editor to ensure consistency and accuracy before visualizing it.

+Tools & Technologies:
+Power BI's Query Editor for data cleaning and editing.
+Mathematical methods applied to analyze and manipulate data effectively.
+Power BI for creating interactive visualizations and dashboards.